bmeurant/technical-docs/software-architecture/security-patterns/gatekeeper.md

 ---
 # Gatekeeper Pattern

-The **Gatekeeper** pattern describes the use of a dedicated, hardened host or component that acts as a single entry point to protect a backend application or service.
+The **Gatekeeper** pattern is a specialized implementation of the [[posa#Proxy|Proxy]] pattern where a dedicated, hardened component acts as a single entry point to protect a backend application or service.
 This component, the Gatekeeper, intercepts all incoming requests, performs validation and sanitization, and then forwards valid requests to the protected service.
 It functions as a security broker, providing an additional layer of defense and reducing the system's attack surface.

 The primary goal is to isolate sensitive services from direct client access.
 By channeling all traffic through the Gatekeeper, security policies can be enforced consistently, and potentially malicious requests can be filtered out before they reach the core application.